2023 FIBA Basketball World Cup qualification (Africa): Second round

 In the second round, the top three teams from each group were placed in a group with three other top teams.
-Group A was paired with Group C, forming new Group E and Group B with Group D, forming Group F. In Group F all results from the first qualification round, were carried over to the second round.
-In contrary, due to disqualification of Mali from Group A, in Group E results from the first qualification round against last ranked team of Group B (Central African Republic) were disregarded.
+Group A was paired with Group C, forming Group E and Group B with Group D, forming Group F. In Group F all results from the first round, were carried over to the second round.
+In contrary, due to the disqualification of Mali from Group A, Group E results from the first round against last ranked team of Group B (Central African Republic) were disregarded.

 The matches in each window were played in a single venue.